History of Western civilization: Western culture: 1945–1980

-Rock and roll emerged from the United States from the 1950s to become a quintessential 20th-century art form.
-Artists such as Elvis Presley, Roy Orbison and Johnny Cash and, later, The Beach Boys developed the new genre in the Southern United States.
-Cash became an icon of the also newly emerging popular genre of country music.
-British rock and roll emerged later, with bands like The Beatles and The Rolling Stones rising to unparalleled success during the 1960s.
+Rock and roll emerged from the United States out of African-American music from the 1950s to become a quintessential 20th-century art form.
+Artists such as Chuck Berry and Little Richard developed the new genre in the United States.
+British rock and roll emerged later, with bands and artists like The Beatles, The Rolling Stones and Jimi Hendrix rising to unparalleled success during the 1960s.
 From Australia emerged the mega pop band The Bee Gees and hard rock band AC/DC, who carried the genre in new directions through the 1970s.
 These musical artists were icons of radical social changes which saw many traditional notions of western culture alter dramatically.

 Hollywood, California became synonymous with film during the 20th century and American Cinema continued a period of immense global influence in the West after World War II.
 American cinema played a role in adjusting community attitudes through the 1940s to 1980 with seminal works like John Ford's 1956 Western The Searchers, starring John Wayne, providing a sympathetic view of the Native American experience; and 1962's To Kill a Mockingbird, based on the Pulitzer Prize-winning novel by Harper Lee and starring Gregory Peck, challenging racial prejudice.
 The advent of television challenged the status of cinema and the artform evolved dramatically from the 1940s through the age of glamorous icons like Marilyn Monroe and directors like Alfred Hitchcock to the emergence of such directors as Stanley Kubrick, George Lucas and Steven Spielberg, whose body of work reflected the emerging Space Age and immense technological and social change.